-The difference between the U.S. federal statutory income tax rate and the Company's effective income tax rate for the three months ended March 31, 2024 was mainly due to state and local taxes, a discrete shortfall tax expense related to stock compensation and a discrete tax expense associated with the recording of accrued penalties and interest on historical uncertain tax positions.
+The difference between the U.S. federal statutory income tax rate and the Company's effective income tax rate for the three months ended March 31, 2025 was mainly due to state and local taxes and a discrete shortfall tax expense related to stock compensation.

-Net Income (Loss)
+Net (Loss) Income

-For the foregoing reasons, net income was \$1.2 million for the three months ended March 31, 2024, compared to net loss of \$1.5 million for the three months ended March 31, 2023.
+For the foregoing reasons, net loss was \$3.6 million for the three months ended March 31, 2025, compared to net income of \$1.2 million for the three months ended March 31, 2024.